jenkinsci/insightappsec-plugin/README.md

          - Advance the build when the scan has been _completed_ _and_ the vulnerability search query has returned _no vulnerabilities_.

 - **Vulnerability query** [optional]
-   - An Applicatin Security search query may be supplied to search vulnerabilities found by the scan.
+   - An Application Security search query may be supplied to search vulnerabilities found by the scan.

    - For example, if you wish to fail the build when critical or high severity vulnerabilities have been found, use: `vulnerability.severity='CRITICAL' || vulnerability.severity='HIGH'`.